dsteyn44/comic_craze_MS3/README.md

 - This is where we can create our database.
 - Use camelCase such as MyFirstCluster.

+### Working with the local copy (once you have set up your Mongo )
+Create the environment variables
+Create a .gitignore file in the root directory of the project.
+Add the env.py file in the .gitignore.
+Create the file env.py.
+This will contain all the envornment variables.
+Import os
+os.environ.setdefault("IP", "Added by developer") os.environ.setdefault("PORT", "Added by developer") os.environ.setdefault("SECRET_KEY", "Added by developer") os.environ.setdefault("MONGO_URI", "Added by developer") os.environ.setdefault("MONGO_DBNAME", "Added by developer") Run the app: Open your terminal window in your IDE.
+Type python3 app.py and run the app.

 ### Setting up Heroku
 This project is deployed using Heroku.
 The following steps were taken;